aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivotnumbericrangegroupsettings/_index.md

 ### getStart() {#getStart--}

+<b>@deprecated.</b> Please use the 'start' property instead.
 Gets the start number of the group.

 ```javascript
 getStart() : number;